agungTuanany/docker-kubernetes/README.md

     {
       "name": "nginx",
       "image": "<your-docker-id>/multi-nginx",
-      "hostname": "nginx"        # just optional require because no other services need to directly access nginx "essential": true          # if this container crash with any reason all container  must be automatically shutdown at the same time
+      "hostname": "nginx",       # just optional require because no other services need to directly access nginx "essential": true,         # if this container crash with any reason all container  must be automatically shutdown at the same time
       "portMappings": [
         {
           "hostPort": 80,        # open up a port on the host or on the machine "containerPort": 80    # default nginx mapped port from host }
       ],
-      "links": ["client", "server"] # forming links to from nginx over to the client container and server container }
+      "links": ["client", "server"] # forming links from nginx over to the client container and server container }
   ]
 }